The Tacoma School Board has extended the contract of Superintendent Carla Santorno for another year, making her contract good through June 30, 2017.

 The contract had been set to expire in 2016.
 The board gave its unanimous approval of the contract extension at its meeting Thursday.

-Her current base salary of $249,900 will remain the same until the teachers union ratifies a new contract.
-The Tacoma Education Association and the school district are currently in contract negotiations.
+Her current base salary of $249,900 will remain the same until the teachers union ratifies a new contract with the school district.
+The district and the Tacoma Education Association are currently in contract negotiations.

-Santorno will receive the same percentage pay adjustment that teachers get in their new contract, and she’ll receive it when they do.
+Santorno will receive whatever pay adjustment teachers receive in their new contract, and she’ll receive them when teachers do.

-All other contract provisions, including a $700 monthly car allowance, remain the same.
+All other contract provisions, including a $700 a month car allowance, remain the same.

 Last June, Santorno earned a pay hike of nearly 9 percent over her 2012 salary.
 Board members justified that raise by pointing out that her 2012 salary had been lower than those of superintendents in most other large school districts in the state.